arguz95/Composite_Laminate/README.md

 # Composite_Laminate
-Calculate stress and strain in a composite laminate with VBA
+Calculate stress and strain in a composite laminate with VBA.

+#Visual Basic